 There were obvious sweet spots to drill, often in small portions of some counties.
 Investors were generally given the impression that shale formations are homogeneous, with all areas being equally prolific, which is far from the truth.
 In his 2013 178-page report, Drill Baby Drill, and subsequent reports, David Hughes provides very detailed well and field performance analysis, which are worth reviewing.
 The Canadian Montney is a shale gas play with significant amounts of condensate (valuable to the oil sands producers for diluting the bitumen) that is being produced with the gas, and those wells usually achieve payout in less than a year.
 Most shale gas wells are drier gas, and with normal shale wells having production decline rates of about 90 percent within 24 to 30 months, payout is usually impossible to reach.

-Recently, the AECO (Alberta hub) 12-month natural gas price has been less than CDN $1.50, while the NYMEX (USA) 12 Month Strip is currently about USD $4.50.
+Recently, the AECO (Alberta hub) 12-month natural gas price has been around CDN $2.00, while the NYMEX (USA) 12 Month Strip is currently above USD $3.00.
 Canadian producers are paid the AECO price, while the mainstream news media (including Calgary’s) generally reports the NYMEX price, leading to confusion about the financial health of the industry.
 At $2.00 per mcf, with pipeline fees and processing plant costs, producers are somewhere between a meager profit and an operating loss.
-Getting CDN $4.50 would obviously be gift from the gods for Alberta companies.
+Getting CDN $3.50 would obviously be gift from the gods for Alberta companies.

 In Alberta, while the price for both oil and gas were on a strong incline, the Ed Stelmach government introduced royalty changes and changes to the formula for municipal property tax calculations for 2008.
 The result was an initial 40 percent increase in the taxes oil and gas companies pay to municipal counties for each foot of gas pipeline and the value of all equipment on well sites.
 While the price of gas has broad price fluctuations over the course of a year, operating costs are usually manageable enough for producers to limp along financially.
 In Southern Alberta, where daily gas production tends to come from shallower and lower pressured wells, the property taxes levied on oil and gas companies are the primary factor driving companies into receivership.